5 copy price $6.39

-With hindsight, key moments in history that seemed momentary can come to be incredibly iconic.
+With hindsight, key moments in history that seemed momentary at the time can come to be incredibly iconic.
 Luther’s nailing of the 95 Theses to a church door in Wittenberg 500 years ago is such a moment.

-In Luther and the 9.5 Theses, Kenneth Brownell explains why making the 95 Theses public was such a turning point in church history.
-He draws out 9 (and a half!) key points from the theses that are crucial for us to uphold today if we want to be faithful to Christ and His gospel in our generation.
-This is a fast paced look back at one of the defining moments of Christian history, and a challenging look ahead to see how we can stand for the truth of the Bible.
+In Luther and the 9.5 Theses, Kenneth Brownell explains how Luther came to write the 95 Theses and why making them public was such a turning point in church history.
+Kenneth also encourages us to recognise that the church today faces challenges that call for a similar return to biblical truths.
+He draws out 9 (and a half!) key points from the 95 Theses that are crucial for us to uphold if we want to be faithful to Christ and His gospel.
+This is a fast paced look back at one of the defining moments of Christian history, and a challenging look ahead to show how we can stand for the truth of the Bible.

 Ken Brownell brilliantly summarises what Luther stood for 500 years ago as well as updating his ideas for 500 years later - today